ntclark/PostScript/CVPostscriptConverter/Readme.md

 # CV Postscript Converter

+# This project is not used at this point and does not build

 "CV" is for CursiVision

-This project is currently just a COM (Component Object Model) stub intended for future use to convert incoming '.ps files (prolly from the MS pscript5.dll which in turn is probably from a custom print driver) into '.PDF files ( Or, to render the ps to the screen or printer using the PostscriptGen2 COM object)
+This project is just a COM (Component Object Model) stub intended for future use to convert incoming '.ps files (prolly from the MS pscript5.dll which in turn is probably from a custom print driver) into '.PDF files ( Or, to render the ps to the screen or printer using the PostscriptGen2 COM object)